 The President's Favorite winner will be chosen from the three Best in Category winners and will receive an additional $500 for a total of $1000.

 By entering the contest, writers give Flying South permission to publish the entered work or works in Flying South 2021 and to list the author’s name in the publication, on the Winston-Salem Writers Website, and in press releases and other attendant publicity.
 Submissions may not be withdrawn once contest winners are announced.

 Authors retain copyright to the work or works entered and published.
 Flying South is granted a one-time right to publish the work or works in Flying South 2021.

 Questions?
 Email: FlyingSouthLiteraryJournal@gmail.com

 Jennifer Stevenson Vincent was twice nominated for the Pulitzer Prize.
 She has a distinguished career in print journalism, including senior staff writer at the St. Petersburg (Fla.)
 Times.
 A founder of Winston-Salem Writers, she's taught creative non-fiction at New York University, the University of South Florida and Salem College.

-Steve Lindahl is the author of four novels, Motherless Soul (ATTMP), White Horse Regressions (ATTMP), Hopatcong Vision Quest (Solstice), and Under a Warped Cross (Solstice), and Living in a Star's Light (Self Published).
+Steve Lindahl is the author of five novels, Motherless Soul (ATTMP), White Horse Regressions (ATTMP), Hopatcong Vision Quest (Solstice), Under a Warped Cross (Solstice), and Living in a Star's Light (Self Published).
 His short fiction has appeared in The Alaska Quarterly, The Wisconsin Review, Eclipse and others.
 He served for five years on the staff of The Crescent Review. (www.stevelindahl.com)